Leica M10 vs Sony A5000

 One difference between the cameras concerns the presence of an on-board flash.
 The A5000 has one, while the M10 does not.
 While the built-in flash of the A5000 is not very powerful, it can at times be useful as a fill-in light.The A5000 has an articulated screen that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in taking selfies.
 In contrast, the M10 does not have a selfie-screen.

 The M10 writes its imaging data to SDXC cards, while the A5000 uses SDXC or Memory Stick PRO Duo cards.
+Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Leica M10 (Typ 3656) and Sony Alpha A5000 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.